SEPARATION OF CHURCH

 The early church took this to heart.
 Both Paul and Peter called the early believers to honour and submit to the governing authorities (Romans 13:1-7; 1 Peter 2:13-17), the former going so far as to refer to civil authority as “God’s minister to you for good” (Romans 13:6).
 And let’s not forget, the rulers they were referring to were tyrants and despots.

-Like Jesus Himself, Paul had much to say on the issue of authority.
+Jesus and the apostles had much to say on the issue of authority.
 In fact, the way we respond to authority is a core value of the Kingdom of God.

 The Wall of Separation